Igorpetinik/android_device_samsung_a31/README.md

 The Galaxy A31 is a mid-range smartphone from Samsung.

-It was announced in April 2020.
+This phone was announced on March 24, 2020.

 ## Device specifications